oracle-livelabs/pts/ai-vector-search-fundamentals/2-embedding_models/text_embeddings.md

     ```
     <copy>
-    select description, vector_embedding(minilm_l12_v2 using description as data) as vector
-    from parks fetch first 15 rows only;
+    SELECT description, desc_vector
+    FROM parks
+    FETCH FIRST 15 ROWS ONLY;
     </copy>
     ```

     ![verify vectors query](images/parks_embeddings_query.png " ")

+    We displayed just the first 15 rows, or embeddings, that were created.
+Feel free to query more rows if you wish.
+The PARKS table has a total of 472 rows.

 You may now **proceed to the next lab**